Date: March 16-21, 2014

 - Create a comprehensive sustainability plan that includes: energy efficiency, utilization and production, environmentally sensitive storm water management, landscape maintenance practices, air quality and carbon emissions

-- Protect open spaces within and around developed property
+- Protect open spaces and develop new trails systems within and around developed property

 - Increase airports connectivity to the region via car, truck, transit and air through active and deliberate participation in the community process and onsite improvements to provide connections to future public transit and highway improvements